 We also marked the end of the first year of school for our Reception children, we are all so proud in their first year!

 As I reflect on the past year, I feel there have been many blessings.
-We give thanks for what has been done and look forward to next year full of hope and optimism, even more now so as we only found out this week that we have been shortlisted for the Independent School of the Year Award alongside schools such as Brighton College, Cheltenham College and Roedean!
+We give thanks for what has been done and look forward to next year full of hope and optimism, even more now so as we only found out this week that we have been shortlisted for an Independent School of the Year Award alongside schools such as Brighton College, Cheltenham College and Roedean!

 Head of St Mary's Junior School